MeDoTarek73/React-books-app/README.md

-## Bookshelf Management App
+## Read Books App

 Welcome to the Bookshelf Management App!
-This application is designed to help you manage your personal library by providing features to list and update the books you've read.
+This application is designed to help you manage your library by providing features to list and update the books you've read.

 ### Features